afentonjr/BayES-Lab/README.md

 ```

 The first block of lines must be uncommented to convert structures to a usable format (vectors and matrices); files directly loaded into the function in the emacs script above are input as structures.
-The other blocks are uncommented to save the function outputs; MIT Supercloud does not save the function outputs otherwise.
+The other blocks are uncommented to save the function outputs; MIT Supercloud does not otherwise save the function outputs.
 Note that the names of the variables will also have to be adjusted for different compounds (e.g., conc=conc.conc_inMPT for MPT, etc.).

 These blocks correspond to lines 183-190, lines 230-238, and line 242, respectively, in library_entry_params_compound.m.